akka/akka/akka-docs/rst/scala/http/introduction.rst

 However, if your application is not primarily a web application because its core is not browser-interaction but some specialized maybe complex business service and you are merely trying to connect it to the world via a REST/HTTP interface a web-framework might not be what you need.
 In this case the application architecture should be dictated by what makes sense for the core not the interface layer.
 Also, you probably won’t benefit from the possibly existing browser-specific framework components like view templating, asset management, JavaScript- and CSS generation/manipulation/minification, localization support, AJAX support, etc.

-spray was designed specifically as “not-a-framework”, not because we don’t like frameworks, but for use cases where a framework is not the right choice. spray is made for building integration layers based on HTTP and as such tries to “stay on the sidelines”.
-Therefore you normally don’t build your application “on top of” spray, but you build your application on top of whatever makes sense and use spray merely for the HTTP integration needs.
+Akka HTTP was designed specifically as “not-a-framework”, not because we don’t like frameworks, but for use cases where a framework is not the right choice.
+Akka HTTP is made for building integration layers based on HTTP and as such tries to “stay on the sidelines”.
+Therefore you normally don’t build your application “on top of” Akka HTTP, but you build your application on top of whatever makes sense and use Akka HTTP merely for the HTTP integration needs.

 Using Akka HTTP
 ---------------